-Employees want to be the ones to drive change in the company. they want to actively be a part of the culture.
-Leaders can do this by sincerely considering the feedback and recommendations of the employees. this will result in a culture that is unique and suitable for employees, while also ensuring that employee engagement remains high.
+Employees want to be the ones to drive change in the company.
+They want to actively be a part of the culture.
+Leaders can do this by sincerely considering the feedback and recommendations of the employees.
+This will result in a culture that is unique and suitable for employees, while also ensuring that employee engagement remains high.

 Outings for Bonding

 Do not underestimate the positive effects of team outings on company culture and employee morale.
 Events that bring together the whole workforce- team lunches, picnics, milestone celebrations, etc.- are important for both small and big businesses.
-Teamwork and a sense of belonging are extremely important in a workforce and outings can help to achieve that.
+Teamwork and a sense of belonging are extremely important in a workforce, and outings can help to achieve that.

 Towards Engaging Employees and Teamwork

-This point builds on to the previous two and should be kept in mind if you genuinely want to build a great company culture.
-Teamwork is the glue that holds the company. one way to achieve that would be to make employee engagement a priority so that employees participate in the company's objectives.
+This point builds on the previous two and should be kept in mind if you genuinely want to build a great company culture.
+Teamwork is the glue that holds the company.
+One way to achieve that would be to make employee engagement a priority so that employees participate in the company's objectives.

 Perks and Benefits